Dimers and analytic torsion I: Background and overview

-and distribution formally given by $e^{-S(\phi)}{\mc D}\phi$.
-Observe that $\phi$ can be decomposed as the sum of a harmonic mapping $\phi_h$ and a scalar part $\phi_s:\Sigma\rightarrow\R$, projected on $\R/r\Z$; moreover the decomposition is unique up to additive constants.
-In terms of current, it amounts to considering the Hodge decomposition of $J=d\phi$:
+In order to reduce to the well-understood scalar free field discussed above, observe that $\phi$ can be decomposed as the sum of a harmonic mapping $\phi_h$ and a scalar part $\phi_s:\Sigma\rightarrow\R$, projected on $\R/2\pi r\Z$; moreover the decomposition is unique up to additive constants.

-where $\omega_h$ is a closed harmonic form (the {\em instanton} component) and $h_0$ is a scalar field, well defined up to additive constant.
-Moreover, the action functional splits: